lunatech-labs/lunatech-labs.github.com/jobs/_posts/2012-01-04-front-end-developer.md

 ### Working for Lunatech

 Lunatech, founded in 1993, has had yet another great year of building web sites and applications.
-Having completed large projects building modern desktop and mobile (web)applications we're looking for a young front-end developer to help our developers integrate design in to future websites and applications.
+Having completed large projects building modern desktop and mobile (web)applications we're looking for a young front-end developer to help our developers integrate design in to our websites and applications.

-You'll be creating front-end for (mobile)websites and applications from scratch as well as adapting current projects to meet today's standards.
-You'll get room to grow to help us with design and creating UI widgets.
+You'll be creating the front-end for (mobile)websites and applications from scratch as well as adapting current projects to meet today's standards.
+You'll get room to grow by designing and creating new user interfaces from a code and usability point of view.

 ### What we are looking for